searxng/searxng/docs/admin/installation-docker.rst

    $ docker pull docker.io/searxng/searxng:latest

-...or if you want to lock in to a specific version:
+\.\. or if you want to lock in to a specific version:

 .. code:: sh